gowtham-ggg/JSPracticeDaily/FrontEndInterviewQues1.md

 ---
 # 29. How to optimize the performance of a web application?
+> Ways to optimize performance:
->Optimizing images and other media files.
+> * Optimizing images and other media files.
->Minimizing HTTP requests by reducing the number of elements on a page.
+> * Minimizing HTTP requests by reducing the number of elements on a page.
->Enabling browser caching.
+> * Enabling browser caching.
->Using content delivery networks (CDNs).
+> * Using content delivery networks (CDNs).
->Minifying CSS, JavaScript, and HTML code.
+> * Minifying CSS, JavaScript, and HTML code.

 ---
 # 30. Flexbox and what it does?